hyra-io/Docs/guides/sessions/role-groups.md

 Repeat the process until you've added all of the roles that you want.

 :::note
-Only **one person** can join the role.
+Please note that only **one person** can join the role.
 That means if you have added 4 Trainers, there will only be 4 trainers in the session.

 ![](https://cdn.discordapp.com/attachments/1015246364692717609/1019230377539276851/unknown.png)
 :::